Run by Bangor Business School

 Appreciate how board diversity and director heterogeneity can affect firm performance outcomes.

-Identify if executive compensation arrangements had failed and were a causal factor in the global banking crisis of 2008-09 leading to a review regulatory actions and proposals to reform compensation arrangements including the emerging importance of corporate culture within firms.
+Review regulatory actions and proposals to reform compensation arrangements including the emerging importance of corporate culture within firms.

 Teaching and Learning Strategy

-Self-study based on the readings.
+Self-study based on the readings and reflection.

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance